sjustesen/ScriFlow/README.md

 ## Project Outline
 The project consists of two parts, a React-powered clientside app being the frontend GUI, and a lightweight server written in Go.
 The server will act as "middleware" maintaining connections for authenticated project users while providing realtime updates via the WebSocket protocol

+## Contributions always welcome
+You're always welcome to participate in the project.
+Download the code and start hacking.
+In order to avoid that people are working on the same features, it might be a good idea to post your ideas in the discussion forum before getting knee-deep in work.

 ## Endgoals
 * Create a CRUD system to manage projects
 * Support the same project types as Scribus